For e-commerce entrepreneurs and small business owners, Google has attractive, free tools for nearly every aspect of online productivity.

 Google+.
 Google+ is Google’s social media platform — to share, collaborate, and create.
 Starting a Google+ account and developing your brand through Circles helps get backlinks to your website.

 Google+ Hangouts.
-Turn any Hangout into a live video call with up to ten friends or simply call contact to start a voice call from your computer.
-Enhance your call with Cacoo for online drawing, SlideShare for sharing presentations, and Conceptboard for whiteboard collaboration.
+Turn any Hangout into a live video call with up to ten friends or call contact to start a voice call from your computer.
+Enhance your appeal with Cacoo for online drawing, SlideShare for sharing presentations, and Conceptboard for whiteboard collaboration.